PremKeswani/project-box/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

-A C++ implementation of the classic Tic-Tac-Toe game with a modern build system using CMake.
+A C implementation of the classic Tic-Tac-Toe game with a modern build system using CMake.

 ## Features